Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 **1.3 Limitations**
 Any model has to make the [tradeoff between being predictive, explainable or understandable](horns-dilemma-2.md).
 All three cannot be achieved in one model.
 E.g., a pure timeseries model often works well for near-term forecasts but lacks explainability and transparency.
 A long-term non-linear regression model typically has high predictiveness and explainability, but may be hard to understand.

-These higher level choices are converted into specific modules:
+These higher level choices are converted into specific courses of action:

 **2.1 Data**